pkking/quick-mirror-openeuler/README.rst

 you would like to use this code but those constraints don't fit your use case, please file an issue and I'll be happy to take a look.

 Be sure to run ``create-filelist`` after every repository change.
+If you hardlink files between one module and another, you must update the file lists in both modules.
 You can also run it from cron, but clients may see the repository in an inconsistent state in the interval between the changes and the file list generation.
 This will not result in any repository corruption, though; clients will pick up the correct repository state on the next run.

 It's a good idea to run a diff or something and only copy the output into place if the new output differs.
-Technically ``create-filelist`` could just do this, but it is currently easy to integrate into whatever script or arrangement you might have in place.
+The example wrapper shows one way to do this.

 Authorship and License
 ======================